Biden, Suga to send signal to assertive China at U.S.-Japan summit | Law-Order

 Suga will be the first foreign leader to meet Biden in person since the president took office, something that could give Suga a boost ahead of a general election this year.
 "Asking Suga to meet the president first means a lot - that China competition is critical and who is the best partner?
 Japan," said Toshihiro Nakayama, a political science professor at Keio University.

 "That also means that Japan has to do more."
-The two are also expected to discuss climate change, supply chain resilience, a global semiconductor shortage and COVID-19.
+Suga told reporters before leaving for Washington that he hoped to strengthen the alliance based on the shared values of freedom, democracy, human rights, and rule of law, show the two countries' leadership in creating a "free and open Indo-Pacific" and build a relationship of trust with Biden.

+Besides regional security, the two are also expected to discuss climate change, supply chain resilience, a global semiconductor shortage, and COVID-19.
 Japan is grappling with rising coronavirus infections with fewer than 100 days from the planned start of the Summer Olympics in the capital of Tokyo.
-'PEACE AND STABILITY'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)